dejay22kar/jay22kar/me.md

 }
 </style>

+## Where am I based out out of?
+I am born, brought up and currently based in Mumbai, India.

+## Some random utterly useless facts about me -
+- I like salted peanuts.
+- I attended a Hans Zimmer concert in 2023.
+-

 ## Languages I speak -
 - **English -** Not that great vocabulary though (which I believe, can be good for writing sometimes.
 Yes, you read that right - good)